 A diet that is based on calories in scientifically flawed.
-For example, people drink Zero-Calorie soda to lose weight.
-But, many actually end up gaining weight, according to researcher from Purdue University, in the U.S.1
+For example, people drink Zero-Calorie soda to lose weight, but many actually end up gaining weight, according to research from Purdue University, in the U.S.1

-Let’s dig deeper to find out why calorie-based diet does not work.
+Let’s dig deeper to find out why calorie-based diets do not work.

 What is a calorie?

-Calorie is a unit to measure the amount of heat produced in a calorimeter.
-Hence it is a good tool while you are working in a biochemistry laboratory.
+A Calorie is a unit to measure the amount of heat produced in a calorimeter.
+Hence, it is a good tool when you are working in a biochemistry laboratory.
 However, human bodies are very complex.
-Genetics, hormones, enzymes, vitamins, emotions and many other factors, all play a role in how our body processes food.
-Therefore, a calorie-based diet may work for a robot but not a human.
+Genetics, hormones, enzymes, vitamins, emotions and many other factors all play a role in how our body processes food.
+Therefore, a calorie-based diet may work for a robot, but not a human.

 Many diabetics know their blood sugars don’t always reflect their caloric-intake.
 Exercise and emotions play a big role.

 Food is more than calories in your diabetic diet

 Calories aren’t even the most important part of food.
 The nutritional value of food — the vitamins, minerals and macronutrients they contain — are incredibly important.
 The type of foods you eat and even how they are prepared play a huge role!
 Raw fruits and vegetables will have a different effect on your blood sugar compared to fruit juices, or cooked veggies.
 Stir-fried veggies have a different effect compared to steamed veggies.
 Even though the same amount and type of food will share the same calorie amount, how it’s prepared can have a big impact on blood sugar level.